 The equations of motion for the body involve the total force

 Fx = m x''

 Fy = m y''

 mass and I =

 moment of inertia about the center of mass (moment of inertia is defined in the next section).
 Note that we indicate vectors, such as F

 thrust force vector

-in these equations it doesn't matter where on the body the thrust force is applied. the point p can be anywhere on the body, yet because the body is rigid the thrust accelerates the entire body. on the other hand, for rotational movement it matters a great deal where on the body the thrust is applied.
+can be anywhere on the body, yet because the body is rigid the thrust accelerates the entire body.
+On the other hand, for rotational movement it matters a great deal where on the body the thrust is applied.

-moment of inertia is the equivalent of mass for rotational physics. it measures how difficult it is to rotate a body about a given point. since our rectangle bodies rotate freely about their center of mass, we use center of mass as the point for calculating moment of inertia. from a physics textbook you can find the equation for the moment of inertia about the center of a thin rectangular plate. it is given by
+is the equivalent of mass for rotational physics.
+It measures how difficult it is to rotate a body about a given point.
+Since our rectangle bodies rotate freely about their center of mass, we use center of mass as the point for calculating moment of inertia.
+From a physics textbook you can find the equation for the moment of inertia about the center of a thin rectangular plate.
+It is given by

 so we have